chrishah/docker-intro/part-1/docker-intro-philipp.md

 As you can see the first call of `docker container ls` shows that there is currently no running containers.
 When we run the sleep command inside an ubuntu container and then look at the output of `docker container ls` again we get information about it.

-!!! info "Background execution of containers"
+***Background execution of containers***

-	The `-d` flag in the docker run command sends a container to the background so that it continues runnning and we can continue to work in our terminal. `-d` is short for detach.
+> The `-d` flag in the docker run command sends a container to the background so that it continues runnning and we can continue to work in our terminal. `-d` is short for detach.
 The output of the container is detached from the current terminal.

 We can also list all containers regardless if there are currently running or not.